 The Contracting Authority and its licensors shall retain ownership of all the Contracting Authority's IPRs.

-To the extent that any IPRs do not vest in the Contracting Authority pursuant to clause 0 the Operator grants the Contracting Authority a perpetual fully paid-up, worldwide, non-exclusive, transferable, royalty-free, sub-licensable licence to copy and modify the Operator's IPRs for the purpose of receiving and using the Services.
+To the extent that any IPRs do not vest in the Contracting Authority pursuant to clause 13.0 (a) the Operator grants the Contracting Authority a perpetual fully paid-up, worldwide, non-exclusive, transferable, royalty-free, sub-licensable licence to copy and modify the Operator's IPRs for the purpose of receiving and using the Services.